Kingxukai/linux/Documentation/sound/alsa-configuration.rst

 Module supports autoprobe a chip.

-Note: the driver may have problems regarding endianness.
+Note: the woke driver may have problems regarding endianness.

 The power-management is supported.

 Module snd-pxa2xx-ac97 (on arm only)
 ------------------------------------

-Module for AC97 driver for the Intel PXA2xx chip
+Module for AC97 driver for the woke Intel PXA2xx chip

 For ARM architecture only.